fitzterra/PrecisionADC/README.md

    between calculated VCC and measured VCC
 7. repeat from step 3 until calculated and measured VCC matches.

-The `PrecisionADC::fineTuneBG()` method can be used to do exactly this.
+The `PrecisionADC::calibrateBG()` method can be used to do exactly this.
 When called, it will present a menu of option on the serial console, and allow you to enter a _Fine Tuning_ state where the calculated VCC and bandgap reference value used for the calculation is output every second.